zalavariandris/ikon.view/README.md

 # ikon.view

-A web application, to browse hungarian artists and exhibitions.
-Built with Vue.
+A web application to browse hungarian artists and exhibitions.
+Built with Vue and express.js.
 Original data source from [https://ikon.hu/] (2020 december)
 > :warning: The api server is hosted on heroku for free.
 It needs a couple of minutes to launch.